smokephisticated/smokephisticated/pages/bowls/bowls.md

 <h2 class="heading-center">We're here to guide you to your next bowl/hand pipe purchase</h2>

-The purpose of this guide is to introduce smokers to a diverse list of the most popular and highest quality tabacco/medical herb bowls.
+The purpose of this guide is to introduce smokers to a diverse list of the most popular and highest quality tabacco/medical herb bowls within multiple online headshops.

-### <a name="bongdirectory"></a>Directory by Price
+### <a name="bowldirectory"></a>Product Table Directory, by Price

 [Bowl Recommendations under 160$](#headbbu160)